The Talk Test Explained: How to Gauge Effort Without Gadgets

 The Talk Test Doesn’t Require Equipment

-The other major benefit of doing the talk test during exercise is that, unlike some other methods of measuring exercise intensity, the talk test doesn’t require equipment.
+The other significant benefit of doing the talk test during exercise is that, unlike some different methods of measuring exercise intensity, the talk test doesn’t require equipment.

 Although certainly more accurate, the other primary way to assess intensity level while running or doing cardio exercise is to wear a heart rate monitor.